 Then, the insurance company would check whether the security system was disabled by the intruder and many things could come of this.
 Upgrade the system, find the flaw, and see how the perpetrator pulled off the theft.
 Maybe the perpetrator was a professional, in which case the security system needs to be upgraded.
 Or maybe the perpetrator was a petty crook and got lucky or used brute force to break-in, in which case a different security measure would need to be added.

-Evaluate the Cyber Attack
+Evaluate the Cyber Attack for Cybersecurity Insurance

 This thought process applies to cybersecurity insurance.
 There are ranges of cyber attacks out there both petty and professional much like a traditional robber.
 So a very similar process would apply to the insurance company evaluating the attack.
 They simply need to find the right questions to ask such as: